martin-ger/esp_wifi_repeater/README.md

 - set [ap_ssid|ap_password] _value_: changes the settings for the soft-AP of the ESP (for your stations)
 - show [config|stats]: prints the current config or some status information and statistics
 - save [dhcp]: saves the current config parameters [+ the current DHCP leases] to flash
-- reset [factory]: resets the esp, optionally resets WiFi params to default values
+- lock [_password_]: saves and locks the current config, changes are not allowed.
+Password can be left open if already set before (Default is the password of the uplink WiFi)
-- lock: locks the current config, changes are not allowed
+- unlock _password_: unlocks the config, requires password from the lock command
-- unlock _password_: unlocks the config, requires password of the uplink WiFi (define one even if the network is open)
+- reset [factory]: resets the esp, 'factory' optionally resets WiFi params to default values (works on a locked device only from serial console)
 - quit: terminates a remote session

 Advanced commands: